Charges at the gantry

 What you are charged for heavier vehicles

 Class 1 is the base.
-Each heavier class is charged a higher per-mile rate set by the published schedule.
-The multipliers from Class 1 to Class 7, in 2026, are:
+Each heavier class is charged more, per the published schedule.
+The effective per-mile rates and multipliers from Class 1 to Class 8, in 2026, are:

 | Class | Vehicle | E-ZPass / mi | vs Class 1 | Full route W cash |